CSpanias/SecHeaders/headers/x-content-type-options/README.md

 ![x-content-type-options-1a.png](images/x-content-type-options-1a.png)

-## `X-Content-Type-Options: nosniff`

-Start the server with the header set and confirm its presence:
+Next, start the server with the header set and confirm its presence:

 ```bash
 # Restart the server with the target header present